 Muslim women presented their views to the Joshi Committee in favour of raising the age limit of marriage even when they knew that they would face opposition from Muslim Ulemas.

 The Joshi Committee presented its report on 20 June 1929 and was passed by the Imperial Legislative Council on 28 September 1929 and became a law on 1 April 1930, after approval from Lord Irwin extending to the whole of British India.
 It fixed 14 and 18 as the marriageable age for girls and boys respectively of all communities.

 To know more about the Governor Generals of Bengal and India, visit the linked article.

 What is the significance of the Child Marriage Restraint Act?

 By showing support for this act, women in India were challenging the double standards of the ancient Shastras.
-Declaring they would begin to make their own laws, free of male influence, the women’s organization brought liberal feminism to a forefront.
+Declaring they would begin to make their own laws, free of male influence, the women’s organization brought liberal feminism to the forefront.